rurban/safeclib/README.md

 ---------------------

-This library implements since 3.0 all functions defined in the specifications.
-Included in the library are extensions to the specification to provide a complementary set of functions with like behavior.
+This library implements since 3.0 all functions defined in the specifications.[^3]  Included in the library are extensions to the specification to provide a complementary set of functions with like behavior.

 This library is meant to be used on top of all the existing libc's